Greg Maddux: Atlanta Braves (1993–2003)

 During the strike-shortened 1994 season, Maddux posted an ERA of 1.56, the second-lowest since Bob Gibson's historic 1.12 in 1968, the last year of the elevated mound, and the lowest in the majors since Dwight Gooden's 1.53 in 1985.
 It pleased Maddux that his 1994 batting average (.222) was higher than his ERA.
 Maddux also led the National League in wins (with 16) and innings pitched (202) in his third Cy Young-winning year.
-Maddux also finished 5th in National League Most Valuable Player voting in 1994.
+He also finished 5th in National League Most Valuable Player voting.

-In the 1995 season, Maddux was 19-2 and he posted the third-lowest ERA since Gibson's: 1.63.
+In the 1995 season, Maddux was 19-2 and posted the third-lowest ERA since Gibson's: 1.63.
 Maddux became the first pitcher to post back-to-back ERAs under 1.80 since Walter Johnson in 1918 (1.27) and 1919 (1.49).
 Maddux's 1.63 ERA came in a year when the overall league ERA was 4.23.
 Since the beginning of the live-ball era in 1920, there have only been five pitchers to have full-season ERAs under 1.65: Gibson and Luis Tiant in the anomalous 1968 season, Gooden in 1985, and Maddux, twice.
 Maddux's 19 wins led the National League, for the third time in four seasons.

 On May 28, 1995, he beat the Astros, losing a no-hitter on an eighth-inning home run to Jeff Bagwell.
 It was the only nine-inning one-hitter of his career.
 In June and July, Maddux threw 51 consecutive innings without issuing a walk.
 Maddux pitched effectively in all three of the Braves's postseason series, winning a game in each.
 His Game One victory in the 1995 World Series involved nine innings, two hits, no walks, and no earned runs with Orel Hershiser pitching for the Cleveland Indians.
 Maddux took the loss in Game Five, but the Atlanta Braves won their first World Series championship two days later.
 Following the 1995 season, Maddux won his fourth straight Cy Young Award, a major league record, and his second consecutive unanimous award.
 Maddux also finished third in that year's National League Most Valuable Player voting.
 The Atlanta Braves also made good on a pre-season promise to their pitching rotation, installing a putting green in the locker room at the newly built Turner Field following the World Series victory.